Much like you see an optometrist for your eyes and a dentist for your teeth, you should seek care from a Specialist for your feet.

 Chiropodists are recognized by the initials D.Ch. after their name.
 Podiatrists and Chiropodists are the only regulated foot professionals educated exclusively in Podiatric Medicine, the assessment, treatment, management and prevention of foot disorders.

-As primary care providers, capable of independant clinical practice a physician referral is not required.
-Chiropodists undergo extensive training in general Medical sciences with a focus in Podiatric Medicine.
+As primary care providers, a physician referral is not required.
+Chiropodists undergo extensive training in the Medical sciences with a focus in Podiatric Medicine.

 As part of there training, clinical experience through Hospital internships is also required.
 Today, a minimum of 7 to 8 years of post secondary education is required to sit the final provincial board exams, before finally beginning to practice.